 I'm interested in interning for Sub Pop.
 Do you have internships available?

-Sub Pop loves, loves, loves its interns and we do our best to provide a fun and educationally rewarding experience in a nurturing environment with minimal insults and/or off-color comments.
+(Please note, we're no longer accepting applications for Summer 2016) Sub Pop loves, loves, loves its interns and we do our best to provide a fun and educationally rewarding experience in a nurturing environment with minimal insults and/or off-color comments.

 What’s that you say?
 YOU’D like to intern here at Sub Pop?
 Well, here’s almost everything you need to know and maybe a few things you don’t: